NVvdole/Continuous-Probability-Distribution-Graphs/README.md

 # Continuous Probability Distribution Graphs

-A repository containing .R files that demonstrate the concept of continuous probability distributions.
+A repository containing .R files that demonstrate the probability concept of continuous probability distributions.